dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 Apple has recently changed the way automatic updates work and it is extremely recommended to disable automatic updates (even downloading) when using OCLP.

-Updates from now on modify the system volume already while downloading, which can lead to "version mismatch" error while root patching as the operating system gets into a liminal state between two versions.
+Updates from now on modify the system volume already while downloading, which can lead to broken patches out of a sudden as well as a "version mismatch" error while root patching as the operating system gets into a liminal state between two versions.
 If this happens to you, there is a "PurgePendingUpdate" tool currently available [on the Discord server](https://discord.com/channels/417165963327176704/1037474131526029362/1255993208966742108) you can download and then run it in Terminal, to get rid of a pending update.
 This may be integrated into OCLP later on, however there is currently no ETA.

 ## Why is my system slow?